OpenVAA/openvaa.github.io/README.md

 # OpenVAA-association-website

-The website for the OpenVAA ry association
+The website for the OpenVAA ry association.

 ## To do